public final class Math extends Object

 Language Specification for a discussion of floating-point value sets.
 If the exponent of the

-result is between Double.MIN_EXPONENT
+result is between Double.MIN_EXPONENT and Double.MAX_EXPONENT, the answer is

 calculated exactly.
 If the exponent of the result would be larger than

-, an infinity is returned.
+Double.MAX_EXPONENT, an infinity is returned.
 Note that if the result is subnormal,

-precision may be lost; that is, when scalb(x, n)
+precision may be lost; that is, when scalb(x, n) is subnormal,

-may not equal x.
+scalb(scalb(x, n), -n) may not equal x.
 When the result is non-NaN, the result has

-the same sign as d
+the same sign as d.

 Special cases:

-- number to be scaled by a power of two.scaleFactor
+d - number to be scaled by a power of two.scaleFactor - power of 2 used to scale dd × 2scaleFactorpublic static float scalb(float f,

 correctly rounded floating-point multiply to a member of the float value set.
 See the Java